 - Stress relief: Having dogs in the workplace provides employees with extra “social support,” which helps protect them from the negative effects of stress, according to a study in the International Journal of Environmental Research and Public Health.

 - Closer interpersonal ties: Anecdotal evidence points to an enhanced social atmosphere when dogs come to work, finds the National Center for Biotechnology Information.
-Closer relationships between your staff mean you’ll benefit from a more unified, productive team.
+Closer relationships between your staff members mean you’ll benefit from a more unified, productive team.

 How to implement safe pet-friendly policies

 Regardless of your enthusiasm for infusing your workplace with the benefits Fido or Rover can offer, you need to first ensure that your workplace is equipped to handle both dogs and people safely.
 Celebrating National Dog Day can be the ideal catalyst for giving it a try.

 Here's what you need to know to create a pup-suitable environment: